riotsecurity/csil-mod/README.md

 # CSI Linux modification
 This document contains some small extensions to the comprehensive CSI Linux distribution.
 These mainly consist of installing additional software to meet personal needs during investigation cases.

-Everything has been tested with CSI Linux 2023 (as of July 2023).
+Everything has been tested with CSI Linux 2023 (as of December 2023).

 ## Prerequisites
 - Install XRDP (to connect via RDP)